tungstenfabric/docs/tungsten-fabric-service-provider-focused-features-guide/remote-compute-50.rst

 Provisioning a Remote Compute Cluster
 -------------------------------------

-Contrail Networking enables you to provision remote compute using an ``instances.yaml`` file.
+Tungsten Fabric enables you to provision remote compute using an ``instances.yaml`` file.
 The YAML file described in this section builds upon that minimum configuration and uses Figure 1 as an example data center network topology.